 Where to include the information related to the date of production?

+The production date is the date on which the product manufacturing process is completed.
+It is up to the manufacturer to determine the date on which the manufacturing of the product is completed.
 In case, because of the manufacturing or storage system, the exact production date is not known to the manufacturer, the date of production can be understood as the date when the product is packed.
 The exact location of the production date on the label/packaging can vary depending on what suits best the product concerned, as long as all the information appears somewhere on the label/packaging.
 Thus, it is possible to use so called tracing, i.e. a reference to one single place on the package or label where the date is indicated, and put it everywhere needed on the package.
 It is up to the economic operator to use the format of his/her choice to indicate the date (letters or numbers) as long as it is a full date (day/month/year).
 This information has been put in black colour on the label/packaging example.

 Specific labelling requirements for PFC 1(B) Organo-Mineral Fertiliser